SystemCo/pizza_delivery_simulator/readme.md

 # Welcome to the Pizza Delivery Simulator!
 ## Overview:
 Have you ever wanted to work minimum wage delivering pizzas?
-Now you can!
+Of course not, but now you can!
 * Avoid pedestrians and other vehicles on the road!
 * Fight against the clock!
 Pay your victims’ horrific medical bills!
-* In Pizza Delivery Supreme!
+* In Pizza Delivery Simulator!

 ## Technical Requirements:
 * Programming in C++